MCZhi/GameFormer-Planner/README.md

 Optional arguments like ```--scenarios_per_type``` and ```--total_scenarios``` can also be used to specify the amount of data to process.

 ### 3. Training
-To train the GameFormer model, run
+To train the GameFormer model, run:
 ```
 python train_predictor.py \
 --train_set nuplan/processed_data/train \